JacksonBates/fcc-scraper/README.md

 ## Usage

 `npm start` will prompt you for your username.

 `npm run flush` will remove all `.zip` files from the fcc-scraper folder (just to keep things tidy if you un it often).

-Once you have been instructed that the archive is ready, you can find the `.zip` folder in the fcc-scraper directory.